Throne of Blood

 “Christian charity,” Tyrone said.

-“All right,” Tyrone said under his breath again.
-Frank was his partner but partner or not, he was still his superior officer.
-There was no point in making an enemy of him his first day on the job.
-That could wait for later.
-He followed Frank up one of the flights of concrete stairs to the double front doors.
-There were two large arched windows above the doors.
+He followed Frank up one of the flights of concrete stairs to the double front doors of the church.
+There were two outsize arched windows above the doors.
 There were statues of saints at the top of the façade.
 A domed bell and clock tower anchored the eastern corner of the church.
-There was a parochial school in the back run by nuns of Maestre Pie Filippini.
+There was a parochial school in the back that was administered by nuns of Maestre Pie Filippini.
 Boys and girls were forbidden giving them any lip.
 The nuns were not above giving them a hard crack.
-Their parents did worse than that whenever they heard excuses from their children about their misbehavior in school.
+Their parents did worse than that whenever they heard complaining and explaining from their children about their misbehavior in school.

 “The foundation is stone,” Frank said.